-During the last years, Ukrainian-Norwegian trade and investment cooperation has shown a high positive dynamic.
+During the last years, Ukrainian-Norwegian trade and investment cooperation has shown a relatively positive dynamic.

 Exports of services from Ukraine to Norway in 2020 amounted to about USD 38 mln.
 Its main items were telecommunications services, computer, and information services (63%), transport services (20%), and business services (14%).
 Imports of services from Norway to Ukraine amounted to USD 16 mln.
 Its main items were business services (81%) and telecommunications services (10%).

 The real volumes of exports of goods and services from Ukraine to Norway are much higher than the data of the State Statistics Service of Ukraine.
-Thus, according to the Statistics Norway, in 2020 exports of goods from Ukraine to Norway amounted to almost USD 70 mln (or 2.5 times more than the relevant data of the State Statistics Service of Ukraine).
 The situation is similar with the volume of exports of services from Ukraine to Norway.
 The existing differences in the statistics of Ukraine and Norway are due to the non-designation of Norway as the destination country for many Ukrainian exports and services and, instead, their inclusion as exports to EU countries, primarily Denmark, the Netherlands, Germany, Poland, and the Baltic States.

 Trade and economic cooperation between Ukraine and Norway is regulated by the following documents: the Free Trade Agreement between Ukraine and the EFTA States and the Agreement on Agriculture between Ukraine and Norway (both agreements were signed on 24 June 2010 and entered into force on 1 June 2012).